ianraymondsmith/seagrass-analysis/README.md

 - `05_water_quality` - Main water quality Python based statistical analysis includes both spatial and seasonal distributions of water quality parameters using statistical Python based modules and `matplotlib`.
 Methods of plotting include correlation matrices, seasonal boxplots, and spatial mean maps.
 - `06_time_series_analysis` - Time series analysis and correlation heat mapping of Sentinel-2 data and water quality data ussing the Mann-Kendall test for long term trends of seagrass trends.
 Incorporates a dual time series and cross correlation heatmap of both water quality data and spectral indices.
-- `07_spatial_mapping` - Spatial mapping of spectral indices with water quality parameters to detect patterns and relationships through a predefined basemap and user function using modules `Rasterio` and `Cartopy`.
-An animation analysis of seagrass dynamics with NDAVI overtime to discover any trend relationships, contained in notebook `07`.  and correlataion heat mapping of NDTI and water turbidity data across Upper Keys, Fl.
-With automated save and export and notable figures in the `figures` folder.
+- `07_spatial_analysis` - Statistical spatial analysis of spectral indices includes, model validating correlataion heat map of spectral indices and an annuall seasonal comparison of NDVI vs. NDAVI vs. SSSII.
+Followed by the visual spatial analysis of spectral indices with turbidity to detect patterns and confirm relationships, through a 9-map-subplot and base-map function using modules `Rasterio` and  `Cartopy`.
+Followed by an animation analysis of seagrass dynamics with NDAVI overtime to discover any trend relationships.

 # Binder Setup
 Follow this workflow to run binder locally: